Penn State Penn State: College of the Liberal Arts

 Professional Bio

-Courtney Murray is a Dual-Title PhD student in the Departments of English and African American Studies and a Scholar with the Center for Black Digital Research (CBDR) at The Pennsylvania State University.
+Courtney Murray is a Dual-Title PhD Candidate in the Departments of English and African American Studies and a #DigBlk Scholar at the Center for Black Digital Research (CBDR).
 Her research focuses on 19th c.
 African American Diasporic archives and literature and how those texts engage with Black feminisms, space/time, fugitivity, and liberation.
-At the CBDR, she further expands her research with Black Digital Humanities methods.
-In addition, she has served on the Colored Convention Project’s Douglass Day Zooniverse crowdsourcing development team, Douglass Day Communication and Outreach committee, and Digital Archives Committee.
+At the CBDR, she works on the Communication Committee for Douglass Day and serves in various research roles for the Colored Conventions Project.
+Her dissertation research examines how enclosed spaces cultivated nineteenth-century African American and African diasporic spatial thought in printed media.
+She has published work in Legacy: A Journal of American Women Writers and Startwords.

 Areas of Specialization